Cue Card is the one to watch no matter what race Tizzard enters him in to

 Owner Jean Bishop is arriving on Sunday for a three-day visit to Tizzard’s Spurles Farm Stables on the Dorset/Somerset border and the subject will be raised again then, but a final decision may not be made until closer to the best four days of Jump racing.

-Paddy Brennan, in the saddle for five of Cue Card’s nine G1 victories and also his two Gold Cup falls, was reunited with Cue Card in the G1 Betfair Chase over two miles and five furlongs last weekend and they finished second to Waiting Patiently, the pair clear of five others.
+Paddy Brennan, in the saddle for five of Cue Card’s nine G1 victories and also his two Gold Cup falls, was reunited with Cue Card in the G1 Betfair Ascot Chase over two miles and five furlongs last weekend and they finished second to Waiting Patiently, the pair clear of five others.

 Tizzard, who believes he has a strong team for The Festival, said: “I think we have some good chances in the novices’ races, while Cue Card will run a big race in whatever he goes in.
 I think we have better chances for The Festival this year than last year.